Local SEO For Lawyers: How to optimize your law firm for Google Maps

 Your Google My Business listing can rank for keywords that are in your reviews.
 This means that if clients include pertinent information about your business, that information can be used when Google determines if your listings should be shown.

-When a search does match with the content of a review, an excerpt of the review, along with bold text of the matching terms is displayed in the search results.
+When a search does match with the content of a review, an excerpt of the review is displayed on the search results and the search terms that match in the review are highlighted in bold.

-If your business has an aggregated rating of 4 or better, your listings is available to be shown in special searches that automatically filter out business listings.
+If your business has an aggregated rating of 4 or better, your listing is available to be shown in specially filtered search results.
 One example is when a person prefaces their search with the word “best” or “top.”
 As an added bonus, these terms typically convert at a higher than average rate.

 Replying To Reviews